Thursday, April 17, 2025

 And still, I’ve been welcomed back to the table.
 Every time.

-I've spent so much time thinking I needed to be stronger to love well.
-That if I just had more courage or wisdom or patience, I could forgive like Jesus did.
-But that gets it backwards, doesn't it?
-I don't choose to love because I'm somehow strong enough to do it on my own.
-I can love because Jesus loved me first.
-Because He showed me what it looks like.
+For a long time, I thought I needed to become stronger in order to love well.
+I thought that if I had more patience, more wisdom, or more control over my emotions, then I could forgive the way Jesus did.
+But I am starting to see that I had it the other way around.
+I do not choose to love because I am strong on my own.
+I am able to love because Jesus loved me first, and because He showed me what that kind of love actually looks like.

 No comments: